 Courses required in the major Maximum overlap permitted Minimum # of distinct courses required

+in the major overtap permitted distillet courses required

 8 0 14

 9 1 14

 10 2 14

 11 or more 2 15 or more

 Overlap between two majors.
-A double major, i.e. two college recognized major concentrations, shall consist of a minimum of sixteen distinct courses of three semester hours or more.
+A double major, i.e., two college recognized major concentrations, shall consist of a minimum of sixteen distinct courses of three semester hours or more.
 When some courses may apply toward both concentrations, no more than three courses shall be counted as satisfying the requirements of both major concentrations.
 This policy has the following implications: